stephanie-K/practitioner-stories/_docs/Community/future.md

 > Select one of the clusters of insights to see the quotes supporting it.
 Select it again to hide the quotes.

  <details>
- <summary>Nurturing spaces for peer exchange: a place where people find each others, hear what others do, get value</summary>
+ <summary><span>Nurturing spaces for peer exchange: a place where people find each others, hear what others do, get value</span></summary>
  <ul>
     <li>Creating a kind of peer exchange market place, helping people feel safe and nurtured.
 It's less about giving them the thing they need, which might be a workbook or a training module, and more about creating that environment where people come, find each other and start to flourish and develop naturally as a network of people</li>
     <li>Be gently nudged by somebody or a group of people but not necessarily held so for example, there is a Slack group that's on the go, and for some people it's a really great place to find each other, DM each other.
 I think community management is needed in that space, but simple to keep the thing vibrant and informed, helping people get value from spending time in that space, that ultimately benefit the wider community in Scotland</li>